WHAT IS THE GUT MICROBIOTA?

 Short-term changes in our diet can affect our gut microbiota, too.
 In one small study, people who changed their diet to meat, egg and milk drastically changed their gut microflora.
 Within just five days, these peoples’ gut contained more bile-tolerant bacteria and fewer bacteria that metabolise plant polysaccharides.
 Unfortunately, researchers don’t yet know exactly how specific aspects of our diet interact with our microbiome.
 Still, the emerging research suggests that we may one day know how to modify our diets to ensure a healthy microbiome and ultimately maintain or improve our health.

-Words by Leanne Cooper, Registered Nutritionist, Educator and Founder and Director of Well College Global
+Words by Leanne Cooper, Mentor, Registered Nutritionist, Educator and Founder and Director of Well College Global

 Well College Global